Universal Studios Guest Assistance Pass for Autism

 - Get the City Pass if you can, it's almost the same cost as a one day ticket and allows you to break up your visit and not rush it (I got mine at Costco for $109).
 Most of our kids can't stay long due to over stimulation, sensory issues or exhaustion so this is a great option that won't break the bank.

-- Handicap parking is conveniently located directly in front of the Main Gate/ Security check in area.
+- Handicap parking is conveniently located directly in front of the Main Gate/ Security check in area, just know it fills up very quickly.
+If that area is full the Frankenstein parking structure is a great backup option.

 Our experience overall: I was beyond impressed!
 The system works extremely well.
 I can compare it to the old GAC at Disneyland less the rampant abuse it was experiencing.
 Our wait times were very minimal, the queues were not crowded and there were many team members along the way to guide us to the rides boarding.
 We visited on a very crowded Saturday and got on all the rides within minutes of lining up.
 A great thing about Universal Studios is their ride queues, they are large, move relatively fast and are very entertaining making the wait to board much less boring.